Elías Barreiro

 Elías Barreiro (born 1930 in Santiago de Cuba, Cuba) is a Cuban guitarist and professor.

+Biography

 Academic background

 Elías Barreiro began his musical studies at the Havana Conservatory of Music.
 He also studied guitar in Cuba with renowned professor Isaac Nicola before he established his permanent residence in the US in 1966.
 At a later time Barreiro received post-graduate classes from Maestro Andrés Segovia at Santiago de Compostela, Spain.

-Guitarist
+Music

 Elías Barreiro performed extensively in Cuba and abroad as a guitar recitalist and soloist, with orchestra and chamber ensembles.
 He gave his first public recital at Lyceum Society of Ciego de Avila, Camagüey, Cuba, and his first concert in the US at Tulane University (Dixon Hall Auditorium) in December 1966.
 As a result of this concert, he was offered a full-time position as professor of guitar at the University.
 Barreiro has also published numerous recordings.

 Professor

 Until his recent retirement, Elías Barreiro served as the Head of the Guitar Program at Tulane University.
 Several of his former students perform regularly in concerts and hold faculty positions at Universities and Schools throughout the United States.